Health insurance in Wisconsin

 - Unity Health Insurance

-The state’s reinsurance program, which took effect in 2019, has been keeping a lid on individual market premiums; average rates decreased again for 2020, by 3.2 percent.
+The state’s reinsurance program, which took effect in 2019, has been keeping a lid on individual market premiums; average rates decreased again for 2021, for the third year in a row.

 Read our full overview of the Wisconsin health insurance marketplace.

 There is a COVID-related enrollment window in 2021, which continues through August 15, 2021.
 A qualifying event is not necessary during this window.
 Wisconsin residents can newly enroll through the marketplace during this window, or switch from one marketplace plan to another.
 People with off-exchange coverage can switch to the exchange, which is an important step for anyone who is newly eligible for subsidies as a result of the American Rescue Plan (subsidies are only available through the exchange, and many people who weren’t previously subsidy-eligible can now qualify for a subsidy for 2021 and 2022).

 After August 15, 2021, a qualifying event will again be necessary in order to enroll or make plan changes for 2021.
 Open enrollment for 2022 plans in Wisconsin will start on November 1, 2021, for coverage effective January 1, 2022.
 The annual open enrollment period, like the COVID-related enrollment window in 2021, is an opportunity for people to change their coverage for the coming year, renew the plan they already have, or enroll for the first time.